ibm-cloud-docs/cephaas/s3_cred_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Service credentials
+# Credentials
-{: #sds-service-credentials-overview}
+{: #credentials-overview}

-A service credential provides the information required to provide authentication for applications.
+A credential provides the information required to provide authentication for applications.

-Service credentials are always associated with a Service ID, and new Service IDs can be created along with a new credential.
+The credentials are always associated with a Service ID, and new Service IDs can be created along with a new credential.

 To view a credential, you must be granted the Administrator platform role or a custom role.
 For more information about this update, see the documentation.
 {: important}